Have you started studying for TOEFL yet? Have you already taken TOEFL? Are you NEVER going to take TOEFL?

 - Your brain gets lazy and does not study actively when you show yourself both the answer and the solution at the same time. (example: “increase / زيادة” or “increase / aumento” or “increase / meningkatkan.”)
 If you can see both words at the same time, you are getting LOOKING practice.
 This is very different from creating a challenge that your brain needs to solve.

-As Jane mentioned, you can take them everywhere you go.
+You can take flashcards everywhere you go.
 And if you use your alphabetic list and make flashcards, you can learn much more effectively.
 How?
 It’s easy and takes about 3 minutes for each word.

 Let us show you how to make great TOEFL flashcards in this video: